Happy January 28, 2023 – Brahmacharya (Moderation)

 Reach out to someone you love and/or someone you know could use a pick-me-up.

 Happy Monday Morning Yogis!
-We are beginning our cycle practicing each of the Limbs of Yoga with Ahimsa (non-harming).
-We also have a 30 Day Challenge Group starting positive practices today, and we will stay mostly coordinated with the Challenge group most of the month.
+We are beginning our cycle practicing each of the Limbs of Yoga with Ahimsa or non-harming.
+We also have a 30 Day Challenge Group starting positive practices today, and we will stay mostly coordinate with the Challenge group most of the month.
 Today we will focus on the positive opposite of non-harming, or kindness for our Ahimsa practice today.

 Today’s Positive Practice suggestion